The Basics Special Topics Healthy Foods Specific Vitamins Specific Minerals Etc. More Topics

 Every little bit helps

 The travelers in the story may or may not have been con artists, but nothing is ever lost by sharing what we have with those who have nothing.
-In this case, everyone ended up better off by sharing, than they would have been on their own.
+In this case, everyone ended up better off than they would have been on their own.

 World hunger is one of the problems we can do something about, even if we only have a little bit to give, because when we put our little bit with other peoples' little bits, we can, as with the stone soup, feed a lot of hungry people.